Hillview MRT station

 Hillview MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line, situated on the boundaries of Hillview and Nature Reserve planning subzones of Bukit Batok and Bukit Panjang respectively, Singapore.

 The station serves the Upper Bukit Timah corridor, at the junction between Upper Bukit Timah Road, Dairy Farm Road and Hillview Road.
 It is in close proximity to the Bukit Timah Nature Reserve.
-The vicinity is largely residential, with commercial buildings such as The Rail Mall and HillV2 within walking distance, it also serves nearby religious institutions.
+The vicinity is largely residential, with commercial buildings such as The Rail Mall and HillV2 within walking distance.

 History

 The station was first announced in July 2008 when the DTL2 stations were announced.
 Contract 913 for this station, Cashew and associated tunnels was awarded to GS Engineering & Construction Corp at S$431 million (U$297 million).
 The station was opened on 27 December 2015 as part of the Downtown Line Stage 2, with free travel on the Downtown Line until 1 January 2016.